 Early voting initiative makes comeback in Conn.

-There are 1 comment on the Connecticut Post story from Tuesday Dec 20, titled Early voting initiative makes comeback in Conn..
-In it, Connecticut Post reports that:
+There are 1 comment on the News Times story from Tuesday Dec 20, titled Early voting initiative makes comeback in Conn..
+In it, News Times reports that:

 Hundreds of people wait in line to register and to vote on Election Day at the Morton Government Center, in Bridgeport, Conn.
 Nov.
 8, 2016.